masykur/absen/README.md

 #### Date and time
 - [x] Retrieve current date and time from machine
 - [ ] Set current date and time to machine

-# Disclaimer
+#### Card
+- [ ] Add / register new card to machine
+- [ ] Delete / unregister card from machine
+- [ ] Add / register visitor card for certain periods of time
+- [ ] Delete/ unregister visitor card
+#### Log data
+- [ ] Read log data
+- [ ] Clear log data

-The software is reverse engineered by sniffing network package from official software to machine.
-It is developed without any official references or documentations from hardware maker.
+> **Note:** _The software is reverse engineered by sniffing network package between official software and machine.
+It is developed without any official references or documentations from hardware maker._